 OBLIQUE PHOTOGRAPH - HIGH: An oblique photograph in which the horizon is shown.
 See an example oblique aerial image where where horizon is shown.

 OBLIQUE PHOTOGRAPH - LOW: An oblique photograph in which the horizon is not shown.
 See an example oblique aerial image where the horizon is not shown.

 ORTHORECTIFICATION: The process of rectifying a digital aerial photograph in such a way that terrain induced distortions are removed and all features are in their true planimetric position.

 OVERLAP: In aerial photographic terms, this is the amount of overlap between two adjacent photographs.
 There are established standards that describe the amount of overlap required to view in stereo.
 This is typically 60% forward and 15% laterally (ie at the top-and-bottom and side-to-side.

 PHOTOGRAMMETRY: The science of obtaining accurate measurements by means of photography.

 PHOTOGRAPHIC INTELLIGENCE: The collected products of photographic interpretation, classified and evaluated for military use.

 PHOTOGRAPHIC INTERPRETATION: The utilisation of systems, techniques, or processes of analysing photographs which enable the production of reliable and detailed information concerning the natural or cultural features of the area photographed and to determine or infer the factors which the observable presence, condition, or use of these features imply.
 See Imagery Analysis.

 PHOTOGRAPHIC INTERPRETER (PI): The name for someone who undertakes Photographic Interpretation tasks - typically within a military environment.
 See Imagery Analyst.

-PHOTOGRAPHIC RECONNAISSANCE (PR): The obtaining of information by air photography, normally carried out by special aircaft.
+PHOTOGRAPHIC RECONNAISSANCE (PR): The obtaining of information by air photography, normally carried out by special aircraft.